witschko/silverstripe-cookiebar/README.md

-# SilverStripe plugin for CookieBAR EU
+# SilverStripe plugin for CookieBAR EU #

+This module adds CookieBAR to your SilverStripe website.